nemostatus/SA_Challenges_Rails_JS/notes.md

 what to do?
 start by learning how to add  sprite into your app via appending from index.js if you can do that you can build the sprite helper

+photo credit - Photo by eberhard grossgasteiger from Pexels